unverbuggt/mkdocs-encryptcontent-plugin/README.md

 **Usecase**

-> I want to be able to protect my articles with password.
-And I would like this protection to be as granular as possible.
+> I want to be able to protect the content of the page with a password.
 >
-> It is possible to define a password to protect each article independently or a global password to encrypt all of them.
+> Define a password to protect each page independently or a global password to protect them all.
 >
-> If a global password exists, all articles and pages are encrypted with this password.
+> If a global password exists, all articles and pages are protected with this password.
 >
-> If a password is defined in an article or a page, it is always used even if a global password exists.
+> If a password is defined in an article or a page, it is always used even if there is a global password.
 >
-> If a password is defined as an empty character string, the page is not encrypted.
+> If a password is defined as an empty character string, the content is not protected.

 # Table of Contents